Professor Kev Dhaliwal

 Background

 Current disease modelling and biological strategies for intervention are hampered by the lack of incisive molecular methodologies that define disease pathogenesis in vivo in situ in real human disease.
-Molecular Imaging/sensing is a rapidly evolving multidisciplinary field that has the potential to revolutionise the practice of medicine and redefine the discipline of pathology.
+Molecular imaging/sensing is a rapidly evolving multidisciplinary field that has the potential to revolutionise the practice of medicine and redefine the discipline of pathology.

-Research Overview
+Research overview

-Our group is multidisciplinary (tht.ac.uk) and has broad themes:
+Our group (tht.ac.uk) is multidisciplinary and has broad themes:

 1) Focused on discovering new methodologies that will permit the accurate and spatial characterisation of inflammation, infection, cancer and fibrosis in the distal human lung.
 We work alongside robotics, chemistry, physics, engineering, image analysis and informatics to develop interventional strategies.